tilsche/icfpcontest2020/README.md

 While there was plenty of stuff to do or just try out in parallel, there were also dependencies that created a nice dynamic.

 A highlight for me was the communication on discord and especially the live videos.
-The technical side, git/docker submissions and simple API worked fairly well.
+The technical side, git/docker submissions and simple API worked well.

 We thank all the organizers for this year's contest.
 Thank you for the very challenging and deep experience.